How to Paint New Plaster

 Dry plaster will all be lighter in colour, the same colour on all parts of the wall, with no darker damp patches.

-Painting before plaster is properly dried will mean your paint just soaks into the plaster and could cause damage to the plaster over time too.
+Painting before the plaster is properly dried will cause your paint to soak into the plaster, which could damage the plaster over time.

 While the plaster is drying, prep your room for the painting.
 Use dust sheets on the floor, fixed with decorators’ tape.
 If you’ll be using a paint sprayer, you’ll also want to cover or remove any fixtures or fittings.